StufMuff/SchrodingersObserver/README.md

     - After the first game the GUI takes a minute to actually show information on screen
     - API and script are still functioning at full speed

+* update 9/3/22
+  - Catch when EXE is not set
+  - Added some redundant logic to prevent GUI file from being wrote a 2ed time
+  - Cleaned up closing the zip file
+    - caused some replay files to not be readable
+  - Replay files were not writing Data files if replay didn't see end of match
+  - Evaluator log always said "xx" stunned opponent. now it will say weither it was a stun or a block
+  - Made an adjustment to the block tracking logic.
+  - Added Brawl info to GUI file
+  - Added Brawl info to API
+  - Added Brawl Stats to GUI
+  - Now you can save all the detailed files even after the game is over

 ## Link:
   * [Link to the github](https://github.com/StufMuff/SchrodingersObserver)